 If they differ on 1 param

-You can use template units, so you create a /etc/systemd/system/[email protected]
+You can use template units, so you create a /etc/systemd/system/[email protected].
+NOTE: (the @ is important).

 [Unit]